 The ‘polluter pays’ principle is implemented by the Environmental Liability Directive (ELD), which aims to prevent or otherwise remedy environmental damage to protected species and to natural habitats, water and soil.
 Operators of certain occupational activities such as the transport of dangerous substances, or of activities that imply discharges into waters, have to take preventive measures in case of an imminent threat to the environment.
 If damage has already occurred, they are obliged to take the appropriate measures to remedy it and pay for the costs.
 The scope of the directive has been broadened three times to include the management of extractive waste, the operation of geological storage sites and the safety of offshore oil and gas operations respectively.

 Since 1973, the Commission has issued multiannual Environment Action Programmes (EAPs) setting out forthcoming legislative proposals and goals for EU environment policy; the concrete measures are then adopted separately.
 The 6th EAP, which determined environment policy over the decade 2002-2012, focused on four priorities: climate change; biodiversity; environment and health; and natural resources and waste.
 Measures for these priorities were detailed in seven ‘thematic strategies’, focused on cross-cutting environmental themes rather than on specific pollutants or economic activities.
-In 2013 the Council and Parliament adopted the 7th EAP for the period up to 2020, under the title ‘Living well, within the limits of our planet’.
-Building on a number of recent strategic initiatives (the Resource Efficiency Roadmap, the 2020 Biodiversity Strategy and the Roadmap for moving to a competitive low-carbon economy by 2050), it sets out nine priority objectives, among which the protection of nature, a stronger ecological resilience, sustainable, resource-efficient and low-carbon growth, as well as the fight against environment-related threats to health.
-The programme also stresses the need for better implementation of EU environment law, state of the art science, investments and integration of environmental aspects into other policies.
+In 2013, the Council and Parliament adopted the 7th EAP for the period up to 2020, under the title ‘Living well, within the limits of our planet’.
+Building on a number of recent strategic initiatives (the Resource Efficiency Roadmap, the 2020 Biodiversity Strategy and the Roadmap for moving to a competitive low-carbon economy by 2050), the programme sets out nine priority objectives, among them being: the protection of nature; stronger ecological resilience; sustainable, resource-efficient and low-carbon growth; and the fight against environment-related threats to health.
+The programme also stresses the need for better implementation of EU environment law, state-of-the-art science, investment, and integration of environmental aspects into other policies.

-Certain individual projects (private or public) that are likely to have significant effects on the environment, e.g. the construction of a motorway or an airport, are subject to an ‘environmental impact assessment’ (EIA).
-Equally, a range of public plans and programmes (e.g. concerning land use, transport, energy, waste or agriculture) are subject to a similar process called a ‘strategic environmental assessment’ (SEA).
+Certain individual projects (private or public) that are likely to have significant effects on the environment, e.g. the construction of a motorway or an airport, are subject to an environmental impact assessment (EIA).
+Equally, a range of public plans and programmes (e.g. concerning land use, transport, energy, waste or agriculture) are subject to a similar process called a strategic environmental assessment (SEA).
 Here, environmental considerations are already integrated at the planning phase, and possible consequences are taken into account before a project is approved or authorised so as to ensure a high level of environmental protection.
 In both cases, consultation with the public is a central aspect.
-This goes back to the Aarhus Convention.
-This convention was signed in 1998 by the EU under the auspices of UNECE (the United Nations Economic Commission for Europe) and later ratified by it.
-Under it, ‘public participation in decision-making’ is one of three rights guaranteed to the public in the field of the environment.
-The other two rights are: the right of access to environmental information held by public authorities (e.g. on the state of the environment or human health where affected by the latter), and the right of access to justice where the other two rights have been disregarded.
+This goes back to the Aarhus Convention, a multilateral environmental agreement under the auspices of the UNECE (the United Nations Economic Commission for Europe) which entered into force in 2001.
+One of three rights guaranteed to the public in the field of the environment is that of public participation in decision-making.
+The other two rights are the right of access to environmental information held by public authorities (e.g. on the state of the environment or human health where affected by the latter), and the right of access to justice where the other two rights have been disregarded.

-The EU also plays a key role in international environmental negotiations.
-For instance, at the 10th Conference of the Parties to the Convention on Biological Diversity, held in Nagoya (Japan) in 2010, the EU made a major contribution to achieving an agreement on a global strategy to halt the loss of biodiversity over the next ten years.
-Likewise, the Union participated in the decision to develop global Sustainable Development Goals (SDGs) for all countries which emerged from the ‘Rio+20’ conference on sustainable development held in 2012.
+The EU plays a key role in international environmental negotiations.
+It is a party to numerous global, regional or sub-regional environmental agreements on a wide range of issues, such as nature protection and biodiversity, climate change, and transboundary air or water pollution.
+For instance, at the 10th Conference of the Parties to the Convention on Biological Diversity, held in Nagoya (Japan) in 2010, the EU made a major contribution to achieving an agreement on a global strategy to halt the loss of biodiversity by 2020.
+Likewise, the Union participated in the decision to develop the global Sustainable Development Goals (SDGs) for all countries which emerged from the Rio+20 conference on sustainable development held in 2012.
 Traditionally, the EU also has set standards during international climate negotiations under the United Nations Framework Convention on Climate Change (UNFCCC), for example by making unilateral commitments to reduce GHG emissions.
-Apart from global negotiations, the EU maintains partnership agreements and cooperation strategies with a number of countries and regions, e.g. within the European Neighbourhood Policy (Eastern and Mediterranean countries), as a means to address issues arising at the EU’s external borders, including environmental issues such as water quality, waste management, air pollution or desertification.
+It also maintains partnership agreements and cooperation strategies with a number of countries and regions, e.g. within the European Neighbourhood Policy (Eastern and Mediterranean countries), as a means to address issues arising at its external borders.

 EU environmental law has been built up since the 1970s.
 Several hundred directives, regulations and decisions are in force today in this field.
-However, the effectiveness of EU environmental policy is largely determined by its implementation at national, regional and local levels.
-Deficient application and enforcement remain nevertheless an important issue.
-Also, monitoring is crucial — both of the state of the environment and of the level of implementation of EU environmental law.
+However, the effectiveness of EU environmental policy is largely determined by its implementation at national, regional and local levels, and deficient application and enforcement remain an important issue.
+Monitoring is crucial — both of the state of the environment and of the level of implementation of EU environmental law.

-To counteract the wide disparity in the level of implementation among Member States, in 2001 the European Parliament and the Council adopted Recommendation 2001/331/EC setting (non-binding) minimum standards for environmental inspections.
-A revision of the legal framework is foreseen for 2014.
-In order to improve the enforcement of EU environmental law, Directive 2008/99/EC on the protection of the environment through criminal law requires Member States to provide for effective, proportionate and dissuasive criminal sanctions for the most serious environmental offences.
-These include, for instance, the illegal emission or discharge of substances into air, water or soil, illegal trade in wildlife, illegal trade in ozone-depleting substances and illegal shipment or dumping of waste.
+To counteract the wide disparity in the level of implementation among Member States, in 2001 the European Parliament and the Council adopted (non-binding) minimum standards for environmental inspections.
+In order to improve the enforcement of EU environmental law, Member States have to provide for effective, proportionate and dissuasive criminal sanctions for the most serious environmental offences.
+These include, for instance: the illegal emission or discharge of substances into air, water or soil; illegal trade in wildlife; illegal trade in ozone-depleting substances; and illegal shipment or dumping of waste.
 Finally, the European Union Network for the Implementation and Enforcement of Environmental Law (IMPEL) is an international network of the environmental authorities of EU Member States, accession and candidate countries, as well as Norway, created to boost enforcement by providing a platform for policymakers, environmental inspectors and enforcement officers to exchange ideas and best practice.

 In 1990, the European Environment Agency (EEA) was created in Copenhagen to support the development, implementation and evaluation of environment policy and to inform the general public on the matter.
-The EU agency (open to non-EU members) is responsible for providing sound and independent information on the state of and outlook for the environment.
+This EU agency (open to non-EU members) is responsible for providing sound and independent information on the state of and outlook for the environment.
 It therefore collects, manages and analyses data and coordinates the European environment information and observation network (Eionet).
 To help policymakers take informed decisions and develop environmental legislation and policies, the EU also runs the European Earth Observation Programme (Copernicus), which addresses, among other concerns, land, marine, atmosphere and climate change.
 With regard to pollutants released into air, water and land as well as off-site transfers of waste and of pollutants in waste water, the European Pollutant Release and Transfer Register (E-PRTR) provides key environmental data from more than 30 000 industrial facilities in the EU, as well as in Iceland, Liechtenstein, Norway, Serbia and Switzerland.
-The register implements the UNECE PRTR-Protocol to the Aarhus Convention signed by the then European Community in May 2003.
 The register is available to the public free of charge on the internet.

 Moreover, Parliament has repeatedly recognised the need for improved implementation as a key priority.
-In a 2013 resolution on ‘improving the delivery of benefits from EU environmental measures: building confidence through better knowledge and responsiveness’, it criticised the unsatisfactory level of implementation of environmental law in the Member States and made several recommendations for a more efficient implementation, such as dissemination of best practices between Member States and between regional and local authorities.
+In a 2013 resolution on ‘improving the delivery of benefits from EU environmental measures: building confidence through better knowledge and responsiveness’, it criticised the unsatisfactory level of implementation of environmental law in the Member States, and made several recommendations for a more efficient implementation, such as dissemination of best practices between Member States and between regional and local authorities.
 In its position on the current environmental action programme (running until 2020), Parliament also underlined the need to enforce EU environmental law more rigorously.
-It insisted that the 7th EAP should ‘contribute to a high level of environmental protection and to an improved quality of life and well-being for citizens’.
 It furthermore called for greater security for investments that support environmental policy and efforts to combat climate change, and for taking more and better account of environmental concerns in other policies.

-Recently, Parliament approved an update of the environmental impact assessments directive in order to clarify the text, include biodiversity and climate change, and ensure that project authorisations are not subject to conflicts of interest.
+In its resolution on the mid-term review of the EU Biodiversity Strategy, Parliament called on the Commission to review the framework for environmental inspections in order to better detect and prevent breaches.
+In an update of the environmental impact assessments directive, Parliament clarified the text by including biodiversity and climate change, and ensured that project authorisations are not subject to conflicts of interest.
 During negotiations with the Council, Parliament succeeded in raising quality standards to protect human health and the environment.
-Although it had to give in on mandatory environmental impact assessments for the extraction and exploration of shale gas, nevertheless risks to human health or the environment will have to be taken into account for new gas projects.
+Although Parliament had to give in on mandatory environmental impact assessments for the extraction and exploration of shale gas, risks to human health or the environment will nevertheless have to be taken into account for new gas projects.